Correlated interlayer quantum Hall state in large-angle twisted trilayer graphene

-Such spin-resolved interlayer helical edge configurations are a unique feature of ATTG, realized for example by the filling sequence $(\nu_{\rm top},\nu_{\rm mid},\nu_{\rm bot})=(\pm1,\pm1,\mp2)$.
-When $\nu_{\rm tot}=0$ the numbers of electron- and hole-like channels compensate, so counter-propagating modes with opposite spin can form a robust helical state, owing to the conservation of spin-$z$ in graphene under magnetic fields.
-For $\nu_{\rm tot}\neq0$ this compensation is lost, and an extra co-propagating channel provides an equilibration pathway that makes such pairs fragile.
-This explains why analogous states have not been observed in bilayers: in twisted bilayer graphene the $(-1,+1)$ configuration at $\nu_{\rm tot}=0$ can host a state~\cite{SanchezYamagishi2017}, but the $(-2,+1)$ configuration lacks a partner channel and reduces to a conventional quantum Hall state.
-In ATTG the additional $\nu=+1$ layer supplies this partner, yielding mixed helical and non-helical edge modes that remain visible.
+Such spin-resolved interlayer helical edge configurations are a characteristic feature of large-angle TTG, realized for example by the filling sequence $(\nu_{\rm top},\nu_{\rm mid},\nu_{\rm bot})=(\pm1,\pm1,\mp2)$.
+Similar $\nu_{\rm tot}=0$ low-resistance states are observed in both device~D2 and device~D3, which have alternating-like and helical stacking, respectively.
+When $\nu_{\rm tot}=0$, the numbers of electron- and hole-like channels compensate, so counter-propagating modes with opposite spin can form a helical-like edge configuration owing to the approximate conservation of spin-$z$ in graphene under magnetic fields.
+For $\nu_{\rm tot}\neq0$, this compensation is lost, and an additional co-propagating channel provides an equilibration pathway that renders such configurations fragile.
+This explains why analogous states have not been observed in bilayers: in twisted bilayer graphene the $(-1,+1)$ configuration at $\nu_{\rm tot}=0$ can host a related state~\cite{SanchezYamagishi2017}, but the $(-2,+1)$ configuration lacks a partner channel and reduces to a conventional quantum Hall state.
+In large-angle TTG the additional $\nu=+1$ layer supplies this partner, yielding spin-resolved helical and non-helical edge modes that remain detectable over a finite range of displacement field.

-To further confirm this interpretation, we carried out non-local transport measurements, which directly test the helical character of the edge channels.
-The details of these measurements, including probe configurations and field dependence, are provided in Supplementary Note~4, Supplementary Fig.~4, and Supplementary Table~2.
+To further confirm this interpretation, we carried out non-local transport measurements, which probe the helical-like character of the edge channels.
+The details of these measurements, including probe configurations and field dependence, are provided in Supplementary Note~4, Fig.~S6 and Table~S2.